NickHurst/Queuex/README.md

 priorities.

 **If you came across this and for some reason want to start using it -- don't.
-It technically "works", but this is mostly just a PoC and is but still early in (slow) development and these docs aren't likely 100% accurate.**
+It technically "works" in the current state, but this is mostly just a PoC and is but still early in (a slow but sure) development and these docs aren't likely 100% accurate.**

 Basic Usage (as of right now):